 Reasons for employing either approval system

-There are differences between the D.A. and C.D.C. process.
+There are differences between the D.A. and C.D.C. processes.

 If your property is on Bushfire Prone Land and has a rating of BAL-40 or BAL-FZ, or is in a Heritage Conservation Area, then the DA process is your only option.